How to install Clojure

 There are five steps to installing Leiningen on your Linux machine.

 Leiningen is a project tool for Clojure.
-Most Clojure projects are still built using Leiningen.
-The Clojure projects in my courses all use Leiningen.
+Many Clojure projects are built using Leiningen.
+Some Clojure projects here use Leiningen.

 sudo apt-get install -y curl